-Where Do Scleral Lenses Fit Into Your Dry Eye Treatment Protocol?
+Where Do Scleral Lenses Fit In Your Dry Eye Treatment Protocol?

-Fortunately, scleral lenses can help provide relief to patients suffering from Dry Eye.
-However, the common concern is deciding on the right time to incorporate scleral lenses into a dry eye treatment plan.
+While scleral lenses can provide relief to patients suffering from DES, the question is deciding on the right time to incorporate scleral lenses into a dry eye treatment plan.

-Still, scleral lenses should not be the primary therapy or treatment procedure for patients with mild to moderate dry eye syndrome, but without systemic comorbidities.
-Eye practitioners are often advised to try out other conventional treatment options first.
+Despite their countless benefits, scleral lenses should not be the primary therapy or treatment method for patients with mild to moderate dry eye syndrome.
+Eye practitioners often advise to try out prior treatment options first.

 - Environment modifications